RobRendell/gTove/README.md

     different users a few times.
 * Make nodes tell each other the number of peers they have, so any with less than others can invite connections?
 * Optional grid overlay for maps with a grid defined.
-* Minis have text names, size.
-Also controls to duplicate (or spawn N), toggle visible to all vs. GM only.
 * Allow cropping/selecting of area of image for minis.
 Have stand and top-down versions - drag/zoom the frame over the image to select what is shown.
 Allow minis with things other than circles for top-down?
 Square plus both orientations of hexes (or maybe auto-align with map if hex-based).